File shows plea set for Florida man in pipe bomb mail case

 - Witness describes death plunge of two Yosemite climbers

-Authorities say he targeted numerous Democrats, critics of the Republican president and CNN, heightening tensions before midterm elections.
+Authorities say he targeted numerous Democrats, including former Democratic presidential nominee Hillary Clinton, the billionaire George Soros, former President Barack Obama and CNN, heightening tensions before midterm elections.

 The charges said he aimed to “kill, injure and intimidate an individual and unlawfully to damage and destroy a building, vehicle, and other real and person property.”

-Comment was requested Friday in an email to defense lawyers and a call to prosecutors.

-The New York-born Sayoc has been held without bail since his late-October arrest outside a South Florida auto parts store.
+Sayoc has been held without bail since his late-October arrest outside a South Florida auto parts store.
 He had been living in a van covered with stickers of Trump and showing images of some Trump opponents with crosshairs over their faces.

-In the indictment, prosecutors noted that an improvised explosive mailed to former Democratic presidential nominee Hillary Clinton in Chappaqua, New York, contained a picture of her and members of her family marked with a red “X.”
+In the indictment, prosecutors noted that an improvised explosive mailed to Clinton in Chappaqua, New York, contained a picture of her and members of her family marked with a red “X.”

 The indictment said others targeted by the mailings received similarly marked pictures of themselves along with the explosives.

-Others targeted by the mailings included former President Barack Obama, former Vice President Joe Biden, California Sen. Kamala Harris and New Jersey Sen. Cory Booker.
+Others targeted by the mailings included former Vice President Joe Biden, California Sen. Kamala Harris and New Jersey Sen. Cory Booker.
 Packages were also mailed to CNN in New York and Atlanta.

 Prosecutors say evidence against Sayoc includes DNA linking him to 10 of the explosive devices and fingerprints on two of them.